Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Abstract

 \section{Abstract}

-We derive new irrotational shallow water models for the propagation of surface waves in the case of strong variable topography.
-We expect that such models can prove to be useful when studying the propagation of waves above obstacles.
-In this situation, there can be a change of behavior, where the waves pass from a long wave regime to a weakly non-linear one.
-To that purpose, we construct multi-scale approximations of the Dirichlet-Neumann operator.
-Then, we make use of them to rigorously derive models of the Whitham type which are precise at the order $O(\mu\varepsilon +\mu^2\beta^2)$ or $O(\mu^2\varepsilon+\mu \ve \beta+ \mu^2\beta^2)$.
-Here $\mu$, $\varepsilon$, and $\beta$ denote the shallow water parameter, the nonlinear parameter, and the bathymetry parameter.
+We derive rigorously from the water waves equations new irrotational shallow water models for the propagation of surface waves in the case of uneven topography in horizontal dimensions one and two.
+The systems are made to capture the possible change in the waves' propagation, which can occur in the case of large amplitude topography.
+The main contribution of this work is the construction of new multi-scale shallow water approximations of the Dirichlet-Neumann operator.
+We prove that the precision of these approximations is given at the order $O(\mu \ve)$, $O(\mu\varepsilon +\mu^2\beta^2)$ and $O(\mu^2\varepsilon+\mu \ve \beta+ \mu^2\beta^2)$.
+Here $\mu$, $\varepsilon$, and $\beta$ denote respectively the shallow water parameter, the nonlinear parameter, and the bathymetry parameter.
+From these approximations, we derive models with the same precision as the ones above.
+The model with precision $O(\mu \ve)$ is coupled with an elliptic problem, while the other models do not present this inconvenience.